agile-hw/hw3/README.md

 There are a few Scala details we want to point out.
 The `cells` are represented by a 2D array of `Boolean` using an `ArrayBuffer`.
 An ArrayBuffer is a `mutable` collection in Scala.
 We intend for you to write each cell only once (new rounds will generate a new Grid instance), but making them mutable allows you to fill them in a manner/order you find most convenient.
 Since we declared it as 2D, you can access row _i_ and column _j_ with `cells(i)(j)`.
 We use a `var` to hold the current grid within GameOfLifeSim so it can be overwritten for each round (in provided code for `evolve()`).

-To complete the Scala model, you will need to implement the `nextGrid` method within `GameOfLife`.
+To complete the Scala model, you will need to implement the `nextGrid` method within `GameOfLifeSim`.
 We recommend breaking the problem into helper methods, and you might choose to place some of them inside of `Grid`.
 The first testcase in `GameOfListTester` executes only `GameOfLifeSim` (no Chisel) and compares its final output to a saved string.

 ### Part 2 - Chisel Generator (`GameOfLife`)